 A mercurial French midfielder whose dazzling dribbles lit up pitches across Europe for over a dozen clubs.

-Stéphane Dalmat's career was a fascinating study in unfulfilled potential and undeniable flair.
-Emerging from the famed Clairefontaine academy, his silky technique and explosive acceleration made him one of France's most promising talents in the late 1990s.
-His journey, however, became a nomadic tour of European football, with stops at Paris Saint-Germain, Inter Milan, Tottenham Hotspur, and several French clubs.
-Coaches were often frustrated by his inconsistency, but fans were routinely mesmerized by his ability to glide past defenders with the ball seemingly glued to his feet.
-He never quite cemented a place at a giant club or for the national team, but for fifteen years, Dalmat remained a captivating wildcard, a player capable of moments of individual brilliance that justified the constant intrigue surrounding his next move.
+Stéphane Dalmat won two youth league titles with Paris Saint-Germain before turning professional in 1997.
+The Clairefontaine academy graduate possessed silky technique and explosive acceleration that marked him as one of France's most promising talents.
+His career became a nomadic tour of European football, with stops at Inter Milan, Tottenham Hotspur, and several French clubs.
+Coaches grew frustrated by his inconsistency, but fans remained mesmerized by his ability to glide past defenders with the ball seemingly glued to his feet.
+He never secured a regular starting role at a giant club or earned a senior cap for France.
+For fifteen years, Dalmat remained a captivating wildcard, a player capable of moments of individual brilliance that justified the constant intrigue surrounding his next move.

 1965–1980